x-priyam/next-starter/README.md

 # Next Starter

 This is a starter template to initialize a new [Next.js](https://nextjs.org/) project.

+To see the example starting configuration deployed, head to: [https://next-starter-x-priyam.vercel.app/](https://next-starter-x-priyam.vercel.app/)

 It includes modules from [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) which include:

 - [next]
 - [react]